- Oops!Something went wrong.Please try again later.

-The Private Securities Litigation Reform Act of 1995 permits any investor who purchased AstraZeneca ADSs during the Class Period to seek appointment as lead plaintiff in the AstraZeneca class action lawsuit.
+THE LEAD PLAINTIFF PROCESS: The Private Securities Litigation Reform Act of 1995 permits any investor who purchased Full Truck Alliance securities pursuant and/or traceable to the Registration Statement issued in connection with Full Truck Alliance’s IPO to seek appointment as lead plaintiff in the Full Truck Alliance class action lawsuit.
 A lead plaintiff is generally the movant with the greatest financial interest in the relief sought by the putative class who is also typical and adequate of the putative class.
-A lead plaintiff acts on behalf of all other class members in directing the AstraZeneca class action lawsuit.
-The lead plaintiff can select a law firm of its choice to litigate the AstraZeneca class action lawsuit.
-An investor’s ability to share in any potential future recovery of the AstraZeneca class action lawsuit is not dependent upon serving as lead plaintiff.
-If you wish to serve as lead plaintiff in the AstraZeneca class action lawsuit, you must move the Court no later than 60 days from today.
-If you wish to discuss the AstraZeneca class action lawsuit or have any questions concerning this notice or your rights or interests, please contact plaintiff’s counsel, Brian E. Cochran of Robbins Geller, at 800/449-4900 or 619/231-1058 or via e-mail at firstname.lastname@example.org.
-You can view a copy of the complaint as filed at https://www.rgrdlaw.com/cases-astrazenecaplc-class-action-lawsuit.html.
+A lead plaintiff acts on behalf of all other class members in directing the Full Truck Alliance class action lawsuit.
+The lead plaintiff can select a law firm of its choice to litigate the Full Truck Alliance class action lawsuit.
+An investor’s ability to share in any potential future recovery of the Full Truck Alliance class action lawsuit is not dependent upon serving as lead plaintiff.

 Robbins Geller Rudman & Dowd LLP